postlight/parser/CONTRIBUTING.md

 To enforce this, all pull requests must pass [ESLint](http://eslint.org/) before they can merge.

+All code is also formatted with [Prettier](https://github.com/prettier/prettier).
+This is done automatically when you commit code, so whether or not you use Prettier as you develop is up to you.

 #### Markdown

 In addition to enforcing a JavaScript style guide, we also require that Markdown